-8 Essential Tasks That Ensure the Most Optimized Outcome for Your 8, 9, or 10-Figure Business Sale
+Plus: The 8 Essential Tasks Your Team Must Employ to Ensure the Most Optimized Outcome for Your 8, 9, or 10-Figure Business Sale

-For the second step, though each merger and acquisition is different, you’ll likely want to assemble a team that includes at least the following five specialists:
+For help assembling the right team, though each merger and acquisition is different, you’ll likely want the following five specialists:

 – Financial advisor